1988 Tompkins Square Park riot: Police actions

-Although bottles reportedly flew, it was the police who charged the crowd.
+Although bottles were reportedly thrown, it was the police who charged the crowd.
 Despite NYPD protestations that their actions were measured, "The police panicked and were beating up bystanders who had done nothing wrong and were just observing," said poet Allen Ginsberg, a local resident and witness.
 Captain McNamara countered, "We did everything in our power not to provoke an incident.
 They didn't charge the crowd until the bricks and bottles started flying."
 New York Times photographer Angel Franco saw the police beat a couple who emerged from a grocery store; when he tried to take photographs, an officer clubbed him.
 A New York Daily News reporter, Natalie Byfield, was also clubbed on the head.
 Both were wearing cards identifying them as the press.
 Jeff Dean Kuipers, a reporter for Downtown Magazine, was clubbed after an officer told his African-American companion, Tisha Pryor, to "move along, you black nigger bitch."

 Pryor is in tears, with blood running down her neck, in a videotape made by artist Clayton Patterson.
 Another video made by freelance cameraman Paul Garrin shows officers swinging clubs at him and slamming him against a wall.
 Photographer John McBride, taking still photos of the riot that were to be published in The Village Voice, was also struck by a policeman's nightstick in the same attack taped by Garrin.
 Mr. Fish, a travel promoter out for an evening on the town, attempted to hail a taxi on Avenue A near Sixth Street when he was suddenly struck on the head.
 "I was just standing there watching," he said.
 "The next thing that I remember is seeing the stick, and then a young woman who was helping me."
 Patterson's videotape showed that no officers helped Fish until an ambulance arrived.
 A police helicopter hovered over the scene, contributing to a sense of chaos.

 During a lull in the riot, a young officer on Patterson's video appealed for understanding from the protesters.
 He tried to calmly tell them how unhappy the police were with the assignment and its aftermath.
 "We've got cops back there in ambulances who've been hit."
 But the lull ended.
 Thirty to seventy protesters re-entered the park.
 A witness said the mob rammed a police barricade through the glass door of the Christodora House, a high-rise luxury building on Avenue B. They overturned planters and tore a lamp out of the wall, threatened residents and staff with bodily harm, and screamed and chanted "Die Yuppie Scum".
 At 6 a.m., the last protesters dispersed, vowing to demonstrate again.

 When questioned about the brutality, Captain McNamara said, "It was a hot night.
 There was a lot of debris being thrown through the air.
 Obviously tempers flared.
 But all these allegations will be investigated."
 Mayor Ed Koch was forced to temporarily revoke the curfew.